Basma-Bensadi/Air-Pods-Max-/README.md

 /images/             → Images
 ---
 # 💡What I Learned
--Structuring a clean landing page layout
+- Structuring a clean landing page layout

--Creating elegant animations with GSAP
+- Creating elegant animations with GSAP

--Writing modular and organized front-end code

--Building a responsive page from scratch in a short time
+- Building a responsive page from scratch in a short time
 ---
 # 🤍Author
 Made with 💻 and ☕ by Basma Bensadi